tstromberg/goose/README.md

 ## Pricing

-The Goose is part of the [codeGROOVE](https://codegroove.dev) developer acceleration platform:
-- **FREE forever** for open-source or public repositories
+- Review Goose is free forever for usage with public repositories.
-- Coming soon: GitHub Sponsors gain access to private repos ($2.56/mo recommended)
+- We will soon begin charging a nominal fee ($2.56/mo) for access to private repos (the goose has to eat)

 ## Privacy